When Are Inlays Your Best Option For Tooth Restoration?

 The process ends with an impression that should be sent to a lab, just like with an inlay.
 Your permanent onlay will be delivered a week or so later, and your dentist will place it in your tooth.

 And what about dental fillings?
 You’ve probably heard of this dental procedure and may even have one!
-Fillings are made from a variety of materials and are used to fill in a small area of your tooth where an Arizona dentist has cleaned out a cavity.
+Fillings are made from a variety of materials and are used to fill in a small area of your tooth where an Glendale dentist has cleaned out a cavity.

 They range from the more common amalgam, which is a combination of metals, to glass and acrylic resin composite.
 Traditional fillings are not so common nowadays because they tend to weaken the tooth over time.